 Broccoli, brussels sprouts, cauliflower, cabbage, and kale are my favorites.
 Plus, these are all easily available and affordable.

-One thing to remember is that fats are not all created equal and eating good fats is essential to hormone production and to reduce inflammation.
+One thing to remember is that fats are not all created equal.
+Eating good fats is essential to hormone production and to reduce inflammation.
 Fats also help you stay full, decreasing the hunger hormone.

 Foods Rich in Magnesium